commercialhaskell/stack/doc/tutorial/building_existing_projects.md

 # 5. Building existing projects

 Alright, enough playing around with simple projects.
-Let's take an open source package and try to build it.
-We'll be ambitious and use [yackage](https://hackage.haskell.org/package/yackage), a local package server using [Yesod](http://www.yesodweb.com/).
-To get the code, we'll use the `stack unpack` command from the root directory for all our Haskell projects:
+Let us take an open source package and try to build it.
+We will be ambitious and use [yackage](https://hackage.haskell.org/package/yackage), a local package server using [Yesod](http://www.yesodweb.com/).
+To get the code, we will use the `stack unpack` command from the root directory for all our Haskell projects:

 ~~~text